 Before there were effective treatment options, your only choice was to accept that your skin thins, sags, wrinkles, and accumulates age spots, but today many people are seeking age management treatment options.

 Exposure to ultraviolet light (sun exposure) is the biggest external contributing factor to wrinkling, and therefore wrinkles start earlier and are more prominent on skin-exposed surfaces.

 Skin aging is a complex process.
-Genetic predisposition, immune response, exposure to UV light and pollution, diet, and smoking all play a role in the skin aging process.
+Genetic predisposition, immune response, exposure to UV light and pollution, diet, and smoking all play a role in the skin’s aging process.
 While everyone accumulates wrinkles with age, there are ways you can reduce their appearance and steps you can take to delay their onset.

 Skin aging results from both intrinsic (genetic predisposition, muscle movements) and extrinsic factors (smoking, UV light).
 Intrinsic factors cause thinner, drier skin that accumulates fine lines.
-Exposure to environmental factors results in coarser wrinkles, loss of elasticity, and a rough-textured appearance.1
+Exposure to environmental factors results in coarser wrinkles, a loss of elasticity, and a rough-textured appearance.1

 The skin has three layers: the epidermis, dermis, and hypodermis.
 With aging, all three layers thin and lose cells that provide nutrition and support.

 The epidermis is the outer, exposed skin layer.
 It is made up of cells called keratinocytes.
 Keratinocytes provide a waterproof barrier that protects the dermis and underlying organs and tissues.
 These cells are produced by the deepest layer of the epidermis and are pushed upward as new cells are formed.
 Outer layers are shed once they reach the skin surface and are replaced by newer cells.